jongomez/react-browser-tests/package/README.md

 React Browser Tests works with NextJS and TypeScript.
 The assertions are done with [Chai](https://www.chaijs.com/).

+## Getting started

+The package can be installed with:

 ```bash
 yarn add react-browser-tests
 ```

+## Docs

+The full version of the documentation along with some live examples can be found at [https://react-browser-tests.vercel.app/](https://react-browser-tests.vercel.app/)

 ## Examples